leiferlab/NeRVEclustering/README.txt

 STEP 0b: IMAGE ALIGNMENT FOR VIDEOS
-(done on tigressdata VNC with Matlab, does not depend on timing)

-After taking the alignment videos on both computers, move the LowMag folder into the the BrainScanner folder.
-This is likely done on the computer "Bardeen" or on tigressdata VNC.
-Use alignment_gui.m on the BrainScanner folder that has the alignment videos.
-After saving the alignments, move the alignment.mat file into each of the BrainScanner folders for analysis.
+After taking the alignment videos on both computers, move the LowMag folder into the the BrainScanner folder. .
+Use alignment_gui.m on the data folder that has the alignment videos.
+After saving the alignments, move the alignment.mat file into each of the data folders for analysis.

 STEP 1: WORM CENTERLINE DETECTION
-(done locally or on tigressdata VNC for manual centerline initialization)

 	wormCL_tip_clicker.m
 		- this is an optional GUI that will allow the user to help the centerline fitting by explicitly clicking on the location of the head and the tail.